-Each phase of pranayama has the effect of increasing physical awareness and strengthening introspection; therefore, as a whole, pranayama is an integral part of yoga practice and a key element in the ultimate quest for enlightenment.
+Each phase of pranayama has the effect of increasing physical awareness and strengthening introspection.
+Thus, pranayama is an integral part of the yoga practice.
+Furthermore, a key element in the ultimate quest for enlightenment.

-Activating this system allows us to improve our digestive abilities and fight insomnia.
+Activating this system allows us to improve our digestive abilities and even fight insomnia.

 In general, you can easily experience the power of breathing by inhaling deeply and exhaling for a few moments longer than the time of inspiration.

-Pranayama breathing techniques might be considered as a purely mechanical operation, create a definite effect in the body, mind and spirit.
-When these techniques are applied with sensitivity and awareness and with a deeper understanding of the relationship between these three human dimensions, their effect can be enormously amplified.
+Pranayama breathing techniques might be considered as a purely mechanical operation.
+However, they create a definite effect on the body, mind and spirit.
+Oftentimes, these achievements are met once the practitioner has a deeper understanding between these three dimensions.

 In daily life, most of the things we do are mechanical and automatic.
-We eat without awareness, work, experience anger, joy, jealousy, etc. all without the awareness of what we do, feel, experience.
+We eat without awareness, work, experience anger, joy, jealousy, etc. all without the awareness of what we do, feel and experience.

-Pranayama breathing techniques are methods for increasing the sensitivity in breathing, not only on the physical level, but also in the subtlest levels of existence.
-They tend to awaken an awareness of the aspects of breath, prana, body and mind that are normally beyond our earthly awareness.
+Pranayama breathing techniques are methods for increasing the sensitivity in breathing.
+Consequently, to help awaken an awareness of the aspects of breath, prana, body and mind, that are normally beyond our earthly awareness.